microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

 * Additional Setup Instructions per Template

-    Select Cobalt templates can be given special attention by setting them as root directory templates and silencing others.
-Below is an example of how to make the iso template the only template to run in a pipeline from a repo of many Cobalt templates.
+    Cobalt deployments can be configured to run a single template by setting them as root directory templates and silencing others.
+Below is an example of how to make the iso template the only template to run in a pipeline from a repo of many Cobalt Templates.

     * az-isolated-service-single-region (Add additional env vars to *Infrastructure Pipeline Variables* group)